orlagh-sweeney/breakfast-survey/README.md

 I have manually tested the following features in Gitpod and in the Code Institute Heroku terminal:
 TEST       | DESIRED RESULT          | PASS/FAIL |
 ---------- | ----------------------- | --------- |
-Welcome Message | When the program first runs the welcome message and route selection options are displayed. | PASS Route Selection | When '1' is typed in the terminal, results_selection is called and the user is asked how they want to view the results.
+Welcome Message | When the program first runs, the welcome message and route selection options are displayed. | PASS Route Selection | When '1' is typed in the terminal, results_selection is called and the user is asked how they want to view the results.
 When '2' is typed in the terminal, display_survey is called and the user is brought to the survey. | PASS
-Route Selection Validation | If the user types anything other than '1' or '2' they are shown an error message and asked to try again. | PASS
+Route Selection Validation | If the user types anything other than '1' or '2', they are shown an error message and asked to try again. | PASS
 Results Selection | When '1' is typed in the terminal, the program loads data on Gender.
 When '2' is typed in the terminal, the program loads data on Age Group. | PASS
-Results Selection Validation | If the user types anything other than '1' or '2' they are shown an error message and asked to try again. | PASS
+Results Selection Validation | If the user types anything other than '1' or '2', they are shown an error message and asked to try again. | PASS
-Results Question Selection | If the user types anything form (1, 1.1, 2, 3, 4, 5 or 6) they are shown the data for the corresponding question.
-If they type 'exit' or 'EXIT' the program ends and they return to the Route Selection area. | PASS
+Results Question Selection | If the user types anything from (1, 1.1, 2, 3, 4, 5 or 6), they are shown the data for the corresponding question.
+If they type 'exit' or 'EXIT', the program ends and they return to the Route Selection area. | PASS
-Results Question Selection Validation | If the user types anything other than (1, 1.1, 2, 3, 4, 5, 6, exit or EXIT) they are shown an error message and asked to try again. | PASS
+Results Question Selection Validation | If the user types anything other than (1, 1.1, 2, 3, 4, 5, 6, exit or EXIT), they are shown an error message and asked to try again. | PASS
 Display Survey | The survey loads each question with the correct set of answers options. | PASS Survey Answer Selection Validation | If the users enters an invalid input they are shown an error message and asked to try again.
 The error message displays a list of numbers from which they can choose. | PASS
 If 'Do you eat breafast?' = 'No' | The user is presented with a follow up question, 'Why do you not eat breakfast', after this the survey ends. | PASS